m0smith/lein-resource/README.md

 To see all the properties that are passed to stencil:

     lein resource pprint

+To delete all the copied files and empty directories:

+    lein resource clean

 Note that stencil/mustache uses dot notation (.) for nested maps.
 For example, to get the username system property use: